slv/LocationHandler/README.md

 >
 >
 >    'handleClickWithLocationHandler' will return a function to attach at the html "a" tag, it parses href and call appropriate 'changeLocation' method automatically.
->    you must pass 'locationHandler' object as unique param
+>    you must pass 'locationHandler' object as first param and optionally an object that LocationHandler will pass inside the changeObj.state property
 >    example:
 >
 >        $("a").bind({
->            click: locationHandler.handleClickWithLocationHandler(locationHandler)
+>            click: locationHandler.handleClickWithLocationHandler(locationHandler, {aParam: 'a value', anotherParam: 'another value'})
 >        });

 * every time you want to change location using the lib, you have to call appropriate methods.